 No dependent coverage is available.
 International students are referred to the Office for International Studies for material on policies which can be purchased for the coverage of dependents.
 U.S. students are referred to other agencies which offer dependent medical coverage plans.

 You may be able to if you have other comparable health insurance.
 You would complete an online cancellation form and may be required to provide proof of other coverage (copy of insurance card) each semester prior to the 15th calendar day of the fall and spring semesters and the 8th calendar day of the summer semester.
 This online process can be done for up to one school year at a time.
 Please review the Keep or Cancel page before making this important decision, the online cancellation form is at the bottom of the Keep or Cancel page.

 Approved cancellation requests result in the insurance fee being removed from your tuition/fee bill.
-If you have paid the bill in full (owe no money to ISU) a refund will be issued by the Student Accounts Office.
+If you have paid your bill in full (owe no money to ISU), including the Student Insurance fee, a refund will be issued by the Student Accounts Office.

 Student Health Insurance coordinates with your family coverage so that you would expect up to 100% compensation for medical expenses between the two plans.
 This Plan helps pick up your other plan's deductibles, co-insurance, co-pays, out of network charges, and amounts above usual and customary or otherwise unpaid by your other insurance.